awsdocs/amazon-opensearch-service-developer-guide/doc_source/cold-storage.md

 + To use cold storage, domains must have [dedicated master nodes](managedomains-dedicatedmasternodes.md)\.
 + If your domain uses a T2 or T3 instance type for your data nodes, you can't use cold storage\.
 + If your index uses [approximate k\-NN](https://opensearch.org/docs/latest/search-plugins/knn/approximate-knn/) \(`"index.knn": true`\), you can't move it to cold storage\.
-+ If the domain uses [fine\-grained access control](fgac.md), non\-admin users must be [mapped](fgac.md#fgac-mapping) to the `cold_manager` role in OpenSearch Dashboards in order to manage cold indices\.
++ If the domain uses [fine\-grained access control](fgac.md), non\-admin users must be [mapped](fgac.md#fgac-mapping) to the `cold_manager` role in OpenSearch Dashboards in order to manage cold indexes\.

 **Note**
 The `cold_manager` role might not exist on some preexisting OpenSearch Service domains\.
 If you don't see the role in Dashboards, you need to [manually create it](#coldstorage-create-role)\.

 ### Configure permissions<a name="coldstorage-create-role"></a>

 If you enable cold storage on a preexisting OpenSearch Service domain, the `cold_manager` role might not be defined on the domain\.
-If the domain uses [fine\-grained access control](fgac.md), non\-admin users must be mapped to this role in order to manage cold indices\.
+If the domain uses [fine\-grained access control](fgac.md), non\-admin users must be mapped to this role in order to manage cold indexes\.
 To manually create the `cold_manager` role, perform the following steps:

 1. In OpenSearch Dashboards, go to **Security** and choose **Permissions**\.